 - March – We judge entries and announce national and international winners

 National Organizer: Each participating country has a Peace Corps volunteer acting as national organizer.
 National organizers promote the competition, locate sponsors and partnership organizations, and help community organizers prepare students for the competition.
 For more information on hosting a competition in your country, contact one of the international organizers listed below.
+If you are a Peace Corps Volunteer and you are interested in hosting a competition in your country for the year 2019, please fill out and submit a request found here.

 Host a competition: Hosting a competition is easy and rewarding.
 Through local school or NGO contacts, encourage students to practice their creative English writing skills.
 English clubs are the perfect place to plan creative writing activities.
 On a date of your choice, the participating students will join you in a supervised testing area and write out their personal information at the top of their test sheet.
 You will hand out or write on the board the writing prompts for each grade level present.
 The students have one hour to write.
 After the hour, collect their work and send it to the national organizer of your country.

-If you do not see your country listed below, contact us at firstname.lastname@example.org to get information on how to start the competition in your country.
+If you do not see your country listed below, contact us at email@example.com to get information on how to start the competition in your country.
+To get involved as a volunteer, please fill out this form.

 Countries currently involved: